 After termination of the provision of the Legal Services, we are entitled to retain all papers and documents which have come into existence in the course of our providing the Legal Services until all fees and disbursements in connection with the provision of the Legal Services and any third parties shall have been settled in full.

 Subject to payment in full of all fees and disbursements, we will, on your instructions, provide originals (or, if so requested, copies) of any documents belonging to you which we are holding or which we have under our control and which have come into existence while we provided Legal Services.
-We reserve the right to retain copies of such original documents which may be requested in accordance with our privacy notice (the “Privacy Notice”), policies and procedures and the Data Protection (Jersey) Law 2018 and we reserve the right to require payment of our reasonable copying charges in advance of providing any such documents.
+We reserve the right to retain copies of such original documents which may be requested and we reserve the right to require payment of our reasonable copying charges in advance of providing any such documents.

-After twenty years (or any other retention period selected owing to the circumstances of a matter or transaction), our continued retention (whether in electronic form or otherwise) of files of papers and documents (other than originals) is on the clear understanding that we reserve the right to destroy all such papers and documents at such time as we consider appropriate unless we have been instructed and agree to the contrary at or prior to the termination of our instructions in relation to the particular matter in which we have provided Legal Services.
+After twenty years, our continued retention (whether in electronic form or otherwise) of files of papers and documents (other than originals) is on the clear understanding that we reserve the right to destroy all such papers and documents at such time as we consider appropriate unless we have been instructed and agree to the contrary at or prior to the termination of our instructions in relation to the particular matter in which we have provided Legal Services.

 In drawing this matter to your attention we will treat you as having so consented to the destruction of such files as set out above.
 If we are requested and agree to retain files beyond such twenty year period, we reserve the right to charge for so doing.